kabbosultan/Theme-Park-Analytics/README.md

 * **Recommendation:** **Prioritize capital and operational budget for Q4 on fixing the top 3 bottleneck rides.** Frame this as a direct investment in improving the park's core KPIs: guest satisfaction and per-capita spending.

 ### For the Operations Director
 * **Insight:** Guest "wait tolerance" varies by attraction.
 High-thrill rides like Dragon Drop can sustain longer waits without a severe drop in satisfaction, while other attractions like Wild Rapids see satisfaction plummet with shorter waits.
-Furthermore, the highest-spending guests are those who experience moderate, not minimal, wait times (the "engagement sweet spot").

 * **Recommendations:**

   * **Implement a Tiered Intervention Strategy**: